Chinese Names — Rules, Meanings, Taboos, and Classic Examples

 Today, most people in China still follow this rule, though it is not as strict as before.

-Other taboo characters that are suggested to avoid are: unlucky, vulgar, arrogant, with derogatory senses, too complicated, too rare, negative, and characters with weird pronunciation or homophony that would remind others of funny puns or bad meanings.
+Other taboo characters suggested to avoid are: unlucky, vulgar, arrogant, with derogatory senses, too complicated, too rare, negative, and characters with weird pronunciation or homophony that would remind others of funny puns or bad meanings.

 Meanwhile, names of famous figures from history, legends, and novels are usually not suggested.